gjz78910/GA4GC/README.md

 2)	Preparing the Open LLMs (Container): GA optimizing the carbon print and runtime.
 Maybe use different model sides.
 Maybe focus on 2 small models.
 Keep track of the paper cost/foot print.
 [Potentially use Qwen2.5/Coder with different sizes].
 3)	Preparing the Mistral Code: measure the quality with the optimized version and see if it gets a better runtime or the same.

+## LLM Selection

+We can use the following leaderboard to see which LLMs would be appropriate for our study: https://lmarena.ai/leaderboard/copilot (original proposed in https://openreview.net/forum?id=3MW8GKNyzI).